fstark/portal/README.md

-# portal
+# Micral R2E Portal CCMC

-Reverse engineering of the Micral Portal computer
+Reverse engineering of the Micral Portal computer.

+The reverse engineered specimen has no readable serial number.
+Many internal components are dated 1984.

 ![The Portal](images/portal.jpg)